Workplace Accident

 • physical conditions have had less time to change;

-• more people present at the time of accident are likely to be available, who might be quickly disperse following an incident, making contact very difficult;
+• more people present at the time of the accident are likely to be available, who might be quickly dispersed following an incident, making contact very difficult;

 • there will probably be the opportunity to take immediate action to prevent a recurrence and to demonstrate management commitment to recuperation;